The best skin care products for people over 40, according to derms | CNN Underscored

 Lubriderm Daily Moisture Lotion for Sensitive Skin ($6.99; target.com)

-“This body lotion is is artificial fragrance- and dye-free, paraben-free and loaded with long-term moisturizing including panthenol (vitamin B5), glycerin and mineral oil to hydrate skin all day but not leave a greasy look or feel,” says Loretta.
+“This body lotion is is artificial fragrance- and dye-free, paraben-free and loaded with long-term moisturizing, including panthenol (vitamin B5), glycerin and mineral oil, to hydrate skin all day but not leave a greasy look or feel,” says Loretta.

 Dimes Restorative Night Cream ($34; dimesbeauty.com)